-In Minnesota, Our Common Home, we explore the key principles discussed in the encyclical and propose how we might translate them into our present situation as Minnesotans.
+Over the six week study, your group will explore the key principles discussed in Laudato si’ and propose how we might translate them into our present situation as Minnesotans.
 Laudato si’, which some assume is focused only on the environment, also applies to many other aspects of our life.
 Some of the ideas presented here may be new or challenging, for Catholics and non-Catholics alike.

 In the spirit of Pope Francis, who addressed Laudato si’ “to every person living on this planet,” we invite Catholics, our fellow Christians, our brothers and sisters of different faiths, and all persons of good will to consider what the Church has to say to us as Minnesotans about our common home and everything living in it.
 We pray you will find hope and encouragement in these pages and join us as we all become better stewards of creation.

 - Catholic Ecology: A Lenten gift from the Minnesota Catholic Conference

 - Central Minnesota Catholic: New study resources released for ‘Minnesota, Our Common Home’

 - The Catholic Spirit: For Catholics, there’s no divide between human, environment issues

 - Crux: Minnesota bishops bring ‘Laudato Si’ to the pews

 - Response to Church Militant: Minnesota, Our Common Home: A Resource for Evangelization